Research groups and institutes

 The Institute for Information Law (i2r) is another research and development institution of the Department of Social Sciences and Social Work.
 The Institute deals with current developments and resulting issues in the fields of e-commerce, intellectual property and copyright EDP law Data protection International law E-government law.
 The Institute accompanies current developments and the questions arising from them in the above-mentioned areas, such as the further development of m-commerce in the area of the UMTS system, the question of the patentability of software or the use of electronic administrative decisions in public administration.

 The main focus of the Institute for Communication and Media (ikum) is the bundling of the research, development and consulting activities of the Media Department.
 Through the Institute, the Department cooperates with companies, institutions, other research facilities and non-profit organizations.
-The ikum is divided into the three departments Journalism, Communication Management and Media Systems.
+The ikum is divided into the seven areas of eResearch, Journalism, Communication, Learning, Media Aesthetics, Media Ethics and Media Systems.
 In these areas, the ikum conducts applied research in the form of technology research, media usage studies, content strategy research, information organization, and the exploration of new ways of using media.

 The Institut for Plastics Technology Darmstadt (ikd) is a scientific institution of the Department of Mechanical Engineering and Plastics Technology.
 It pursues the goal of interlocking "research and development" with "study and teaching".
 Accordingly, the institute supports and coordinates research and development tasks of its members and maintains contact with companies, associations, authorities and other higher education institutions in the field of plastics technology.
 In addition, offers of further vocational training are developed within the framework of a scientific consolidation and supplementation of practical professional experience.